IBM/cloud-native-starter/security/README.md

 ## Authentication and Authorization

 This part of the project demonstrates how to do authentication and authorization in Quarkus applications and web applications.
-Keycloak is used as OpenID Connect provider.
+[Keycloak](https://www.keycloak.org/) is used as OpenID Connect provider.

+### Scenario

 ### Setup